Spring Byington

 Spring Dell Byington (October 17, 1886 – September 7, 1971) was an American actress.
 Her career included a seven-year run on radio and television as the star of December Bride.
-She was a Metro-Goldwyn-Mayer contract player who appeared in films from the 1930s to the 1960s.
+She was an MGM contract player who appeared in films from the 1930s to the 1960s.

 Byington received a nomination for an Academy Award for Best Supporting Actress for her role as Penelope Sycamore in You Can't Take It with You (1938).

 Early life

-Byington was born in Colorado Springs, Colorado, the daughter of Edwin Lee Byington, an educator and superintendent of schools in Colorado, and his wife Helene Maud (Cleghorn) Byington, a doctor.
+Byington was born in Colorado Springs, Colorado, the daughter of Edwin Lee Byington, an educator and superintendent of schools in Colorado, and his wife Helene Maud (Cleghorn) Byington, later a doctor.
 She had a younger sister, Helene Kimball Byington.
 Her father died in 1891, and her mother sent her younger daughter to live with her grandparents in Port Hope, Ontario, while Spring remained with relatives in Denver.
 Helene Maud Byington moved to Boston and enrolled in the Boston University School of Medicine, where she graduated in 1896.
 She then returned to Denver and opened a practice with her classmate, Dr. Mary Ford.

 Byington performed occasionally in amateur shows as a student, graduating from North High School in 1904.
 She soon became a professional actress with the Elitch Garden Stock Company.
-When their mother died in 1907, Byington and Helene were legally adopted by their aunt Margaret Eddy.
+When their mother died in 1907, Spring and Helene were legally adopted by their aunt Margaret Eddy.
 Byington stated in a 1949 interview that she briefly tried newspaper reporting.
 However, since she was already of legal age, she decided to start her acting career in New York City, saying that she enjoyed it, and, "I can't do anything else very well."